As a Fellow, what will I learn?

 - How to educate members of Congress and their staff;

-- How to effectively engage executive branch offices and staff;
+- How to effectively advocate before and with executive branch offices, legislative staff, and associations;

 Fellows will hear from and visit with leading policymakers, including members of Congress, members of the press, and industry experts.